Two-sided Bogoliubov inequality to estimate finite size effects in quantum molecular simulations: Discussion and Conclusions

 In doing so, we have proved a two-sided Hilbert space version of the well-known Bogoliubov inequality that is applicable to simulation of infinite-dimensional quantum systems, regardless of whether these systems are fermionic or bosonic.
 The bounds can be useful in connection with electronic structure calculations for open systems where finite size effects are often a major burden in the development of efficient computational models \cite{trans,ceperl,advthsimquant}, or they can be used for bosonic and semiclassical systems in path integral molecular dynamics simulations, in which the control of finite size effects is the current bottleneck for applications in many fields of interest \cite{parrbos,manolop,animesh,revtwo}.

-\acknowledgments{This work was partly supported by the DFG Collaborative Research Center 1114 ``Scaling Cascades in Complex Systems'', project No.235221301, Projects A05 (C.H.)
-"Probing scales in equilibrated systems by optimal nonequilibrium forcing " and C01 (L.D.S.)
-"Adaptive coupling of scales in molecular dynamics and beyond to fluid dynamics".}
+\acknowledgments{This work was partly supported by the DFG Collaborative Research Center 1114 ``Scaling Cascades in Complex Systems'', project No.235221301, Projects A05 (C.H.) ``Probing scales in equilibrated systems by optimal nonequilibrium forcing'' and C01 (L.D.S.) ``Adaptive coupling of scales in molecular dynamics and beyond to fluid dynamics''. {The authors thank Armen Allahverdyan for pointing out a flaw in the statement of the Gibbs variational principle in an earlier version of the manuscript.}\\ On behalf of all authors, the corresponding author states that there is no conflict of interest.\\ All data generated or analysed during this study are included in this published article. }